-Restaurant owners understand how nerve-racking an unexpected visit from the health inspector can be.
-Their analysis of the front of house, kitchen, staff, bathrooms, and food can either make or break your restaurant.
+Restaurant owners understand how nerve-racking a surprise visit from the health inspector can be.
+Their analysis of the kitchen, front of house, bathrooms, staff, and food can either make or break your restaurant.

 What is a Restaurant Inspection Checklist?

 A restaurant inspection checklist is a document that restaurant owners and managers can use to ensure every aspect of their restaurant is compliant with health and safety standards.
-Your checklist can cover everything from the way food is stored to regulations for employee hygiene.
+This type of kitchen checklist can cover everything from regulations for employee hygiene to the way food is stored.
 Having a comprehensive checklist can make your routine inspection process easy and efficient for your employees while helping you prepare for those unexpected visits from the health inspector.

-Here are six key areas you should include in your checklist, which can all be completely customized with the Device Magic restaurant inspection checklist app:
+Here are six key areas to include in your checklist, which can all be completely customized with the Device Magic restaurant inspection checklist app: